ChrisPenner/ChrisPenner.github.io/site/posts/traversals-for-batching.md

       pure $ Map.fromList resolvedTexts
 ```

-This solves the biggest problem, most importantly it reduces N queries down to a single batch query which is already a huge improvement, but it's a bit of boilerplate, and we'd need to write a custom version of this for each container we want to batch load texts from.
+This solves the biggest problem, most importantly it reduces N queries down to a single batch query which is already a huge improvement!
+However, it is a bit of boilerplate, and we'd need to write a custom version of this for each container we want to batch load texts from.

-Clever folks will realize that we actually don't care about the "AST" structure at all, we only need a container which is Traversable, so we can generalize over that:
+Clever folks will realize that we actually don't care about the `AST` structure at all, we only need a container which is Traversable, so we can generalize over that:

 ```haskell
 batchLoadTexts :: Traversable t => t TextId -> Transaction (t Text)